WDI-SEA/interview-questions/readme.md

  - inline styles

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

+The box model refers to everything on a page being blocks.
+Each element is a block that has margin and padding to dictate position.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?

-* List as many values for the display property that you can remember.
+* List as many values for the display property that you can remember. block, inline-block, inline

 * What's the difference between inline and inline-block?

+inline is still a block because it stretches from one side of the page to the other.
+An inline element only occupys the length of the content.

 * What's the difference between a relative, fixed, absolute and statically positioned element?

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?

 * Have you played around with the new CSS Flexbox or Grid specs?

 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.

 ## JS Questions